GeorgiosEtsias/Kmeans-Clustering-NLP-RestaurantOrders/README.md

 ```

 4) conduct the actual clustering in pizza and non pizza products based on product category and name

 #### pizza clustering
+Two rounds of clustering were conducted, one using the product-name and the other using the product-category column.

 ```python
 # Conduct K-means clustering based on product category